k8sterchi/k8s-readme-gener8r/js/README.md

 # README Generator

 ## Description
-A command-line application that generates README.md files
+A command-line application to quickly generate a README.md file.

 ## Table of Contents
 - [Installation](#installation)